Minor blues tunes are some of the most popular and enjoyable songs to jam over.

-So, go slow with these changes, and work them out of context if needed, brining them back to the tune when you’re ready.
+So, go slow with these changes, and work them out of context if needed, bringing them back to the tune when you’re ready.

 Click to hear minor blues chords 3

 ii V Minor Blues Intermediate Chords

 You’ll now remove the root notes from the previous chord study to create an intermediate level minor blues comping etude.

 Use barre chords whenever possible with these chords, such as the first Dm7 chord.

 Here, barre the 5th string with your index finger and play the 6th fret on the 2nd string with your middle finger.

 Using barres like this will open up your other fingers to add chord extensions if needed, or wanted, over chord shapes.

 Click to hear minor blues chords 4

 Minor Blues – Turnaround Chords

 Next, you’ll add in the bIIImaj7 chord in bar 11 of the minor blues progression to create a turnaround in the last two bars.

 Though you’re only adding in one chord from the previous version, playing four chords in the last 2 bars can be tough.

 Take your time, remove those two bars from the tune and work them on their own with a metronome if needed, then bring them back to the full form from there.

 The bIIImaj7 chord is diatonic to the underlying minor key, and the bass note leads nicely into the iim7b5 chord, moving down by a half step.

 Here’s the backing track to jam along to and work the chord studies with below.

 Minor Blues Turnaround Backing Track Minor Blues Backing Track 3

 Turnaround Minor Blues Beginner Chords

 You’ll now move on to using drop 2 chords over the D minor blues progression.

 Here, you’ll begin with the first chord on the 5th-string and move to the closest shapes for each subsequent chord from there.

 Drop 2 chords allow you to play four notes on consecutive strings, no skips as you found with drop 3 chords.